DavidDanielz/Montgomery-Fleet-Analysis-Excel/README.md

 - Creation and manipulation of pivot tables.

 ## Visuals
+Here is the pivot table analysis performed during this project:
 ![Description of the image](https://github.com/DavidDanielz/Montgomery-Fleet-Analysis-Excel/blob/main/Excel%20Screenshot%201.jpeg?raw=true)

+The following chart represents the distribution of equipment by department:
 ![Description of the image](https://github.com/DavidDanielz/Montgomery-Fleet-Analysis-Excel/blob/main/Excel%20Screenshot%202.jpeg?raw=true)

 ![Description of the image](https://github.com/DavidDanielz/Montgomery-Fleet-Analysis-Excel/blob/main/Excel%20Screenshot%203.3.jpeg?raw=true)